tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/常见问题/数据安全_intl_en.md

 ### Are the ACL restrictions in COS imposed on buckets or accounts?
 Can I specify the permission when uploading files?

-The ACL restrictions are imposed on accounts instead of buckets.
-It is not recommended to specify the permission when you upload files, because this may make the total number of ACLs and policies exceed 1,000 and thus cause an error.
+The ACL restrictions are imposed on accounts.
+It is not recommended to specify the permission when you upload files, because this may make the total number of bucket ACL rules exceed 1,000, and thus cause an error.

 ### How do I authorize a collaborator to access the specified bucket?